 Welcome to the Department of Political Science at Trinity College one of the top Political Science departments in Europe and one that is steadily growing in size.
 In the 2018 QS rankings it was rated number 1 in Ireland, number 16 in Europe, and number 43 in the world for 'Politics and International Studies'.
 A degree in Political Science from Trinity College Dublin is respected worldwide as a mark of quality.

-The Department has an outstanding record in both teaching and research.
+Based in the School of Social Sciences and Philosophy, the Department has an outstanding record in both teaching and research.
 Its city centre location gives staff and students easy access to political actors and decision-makers in the Irish and EU decision-making process as well as to the bustling social life of one of Europe's most dynamic capitals.
-The commitment to excellence of the university ensures that staff and students have access to one of the finest academic libraries in Europe and to a wealth of electronic resources.
-For more about the history of the department, click here.

-The Department has always had a strong commitment to undergraduate teaching.
-Its students come from five degree programmes: History and Political Science (TR012), Philosophy, Political Science, Economics and Sociology (TR015), Law and Political Science (TR020), Political Science and Geography (TR029) and Business, Economic and Social Studies (TR081).
-For further details about applying, please visit Prospective Students.
-The Department also teaches extensively at postgraduate level, with a Masters in International Politics and a PhD programme that includes a significant taught component.
+Teaching: The Department's undergraduate students come from five degree programmes: History and Political Science (TR012), Philosophy, Political Science, Economics and Sociology (TR015), Law and Political Science (TR020), Political Science and Geography (TR029) and Business, Economic and Social Studies (TR081).
+Each of these programmes attracts highly motivated and able students, and entry to each is highly competitive.

-Every year, in addition, its courses are taken by welcome visitors from further afield: characteristically, by students from elsewhere in Europe on Erasmus / Socrates (or similar) schemes and by visiting students from North America.
+Every year, in addition, its courses are taken by welcome visitors from further afield: characteristically, by students from elsewhere in Europe on Erasmus schemes and by visiting students from around the world.